Code-Institute-Submissions/Falco927-MSP_JulyResub/README.md

 ##  Existing features

- * Minimalist and clean site - This website was designed to provide a clean and smooth experience to users, created with bootstrap.
+ * Minimalist and clean site - This website was designed to provide a clean and smooth experience to users, created with HTML5/CSS3.

- * Contact -
+ * Contact Information - Available in case users need to drop us a message to ask for anything related to the Festive space brand.

- * Social media links -
+ * Social media links - Visible social media links for users to browse in case they need to visit.

- * The website is responsive on all device sizes.

 ## Features left to Implement

- *
+ * I was unable to implement the full responsive Boostrap grid system due the lack of time and knowledge of Bootsrap.

  *